OpenEvalProject/evals/manuscripts/elife-31185/v1/manuscript.md

 ## Abstract

-10.7554/eLife.31185.001 Are some people generally more successful using cognitive regulation or does it depend on the choice domain?
+Are some people generally more successful using cognitive regulation or does it depend on the choice domain?
 Why?
 We combined behavioral computational modeling and multivariate decoding of fMRI responses to identify neural loci of regulation-related shifts in value representations across goals and domains (dietary or altruistic choice).
 Surprisingly, regulatory goals did not alter integrative value representations in the ventromedial prefrontal cortex, which represented all choice-relevant attributes across goals and domains.
 Instead, the dorsolateral prefrontal cortex (DLPFC) flexibly encoded goal-consistent values and predicted regulatory success for the majority of choice-relevant attributes, using attribute-specific neural codes.
 We also identified domain-specific exceptions: goal-dependent encoding of prosocial attributes localized to precuneus and temporo-parietal junction (not DLPFC).
 Our results suggest that cognitive regulation operated by changing specific attribute representations (not integrated values).
 Evidence of domain-general and domain-specific neural loci reveals important divisions of labor, explaining when and why regulatory success generalizes (or doesn’t) across contexts and domains.

 ## Introduction

 Choices often require us to weigh competing considerations.
 Does a decadent piece of cake merit the pounds we’ll put on afterwards?
 Should the pleas of a homeless person trump our own selfish needs?
 Empirical evidence suggests that the answer to these questions depends in part on a decision maker’s goals (Bettman et al., 1998) and can be affected by intentional control (Hare et al., 2011a; Hutcherson et al., 2012; Sokol-Hessner et al., 2013).
 Cognitive regulation of decision making thus serves an important function in goal-directed behavior (Magar et al., 2008), relying on attention, working memory, and executive control to promote particular, goal-congruent choices (e.g., eat healthier, be kinder).
 Cognitive regulation of decision making is an important technique in therapeutic interventions for problematic behaviors, including obesity (Shaw et al., 2005), addiction (Carroll and Onken, 2005), and other decision making disorders (Sylvain et al., 1997).
 Previous findings have significantly advanced our understanding of the psychological and neural bases of cognitive regulation of decision making (Hare et al., 2011a; Hutcherson et al., 2012; Hare et al., 2009; Kober et al., 2010), yet important questions about its computational underpinnings remain.
 At what level of the processing stream does goal-dependent cognitive regulation change the typical trajectory of choice?
 Does it operate in the same manner in different contexts, or does it depend on the domain?
 Answering these questions has important ramifications for understanding when people succeed or fail to implement their regulatory goals during decision making, why some people seem to succeed more often than others, and whether there are neural targets for treatment or biomarkers to identify at-risk individuals.

 In studies of basic choice, weighted additive utility models have been used successfully to capture patterns in human behavior across a variety of domains (Charness and Rabin, 2002; Schoemaker and Waid, 1982).
-In these models, decision makers compute the decision value (DV) of each option as the weighted sum of its choice-relevant attributes (DV=∑iwiAttributei) (Keeney and Raiffa, 1993; Anderson et al., 1971) and compare them to make a choice.
+In these models, decision makers compute the decision value (DV) of each option as the weighted sum of its choice-relevant attributes $(DV=\sumiw_{i}Attribute_{i})$ (Keeney and Raiffa, 1993; Anderson et al., 1971) and compare them to make a choice.
 Recent neuroscience work provides evidence in favor of this model, observing signals related to the value of specific attributes in distinct cortical and subcortical areas, for both social (Hutcherson et al., 2015a; Hutcherson et al., 2015b) and non-social choices (Lim et al., 2011; Basten et al., 2010).
 In turn, signals correlated with the overall, integrated decision value of an option have been observed in multiple regions, such as the ventromedial prefrontal cortex (VMPFC) and ventral striatum (Hutcherson et al., 2012; Plassmann et al., 2007; Kable and Glimcher, 2007; Knutson et al., 2007; Grueschow et al., 2015; Bartra et al., 2013; Clithero and Rangel, 2014).
 A key goal of neuroeconomics is to describe how these attribute and decision value computations change as a function of regulatory goals and contexts, and to link such changes to regulatory success.
 Here, we sought to address three important questions about this process.

 First, at what level does cognitive regulation operate to change value representations?
 Based on the neuroeconomic model outlined above, we hypothesized two possibilities.
 The attribute-level hypothesis suggests that cognitive regulation of decision making could alter value representations at a relatively low level, by amplifying or diminishing attribute representations directly in a distributed set of specific, dedicated attribute-coding areas, similar to attentional effects on visual object encoding (Egner and Hirsch, 2005).
 Alternatively, the integration-level hypothesis suggests that cognitive regulation of decision making might operate at comparatively higher levels in centralized, domain-general value integration areas such as the VMPFC (Hare et al., 2009; Hare et al., 2010).